KhawlaAlmalki/assignment-4/docs/technical-documentation.md

 - Accessible UI patterns
 - Clean and reusable CSS architecture

-The final result reflects thoughtful design, solid engineering, and respo
+The final result reflects thoughtful design, solid engineering, and responsible use of AI tools